What is hormonal therapy?

 This stops the ovaries making oestrogen and causes a temporary menopause.

-This removes the ovaries and causes a permanent menopause.
+This causes a permanent menopause.

-These treatments lower oestrogen levels, which reduces the risk of breast cancer coming back.
+These treatments lower oestrogen levels.
+This reduces the risk of breast cancer coming back.
 But they can also affect your bone health.
-Before treatment starts, you have a DEXA scan to check your bone health (density).
+You usually have a DEXA scan to check your bone health (density).
+Your doctor will advise you on how to look after your bones.

 Drugs to stop the ovaries making oestrogen (ovarian suppression)